-In some jurisdictions, planning permits are not required for transmission and other associated infrastructure to connect the power generator to the grid.
-This lack of review and oversight can lead to a wide range of community issues related to the design, routing and installation of the transmission line and related assets.
+In some jurisdictions, planning permits are not required for connecting transmission lines and other associated infrastructure to connect the power station to the grid.
+This gap in review and oversight can lead to a wide range of community issues related to the design, routing and installation of the transmission line and related assets.
 The prospect also exists for duplicative assets separately connecting each generator to the grid, with no mandatory requirement to seek consolidation of the transmission infrastructure so to minimise community impact and promote a more efficient use of capital.